 David is the only septuagenarian we know who works harder today, than he did twenty years ago.
 His work ethic is such that he has acquired the moniker of ‘The Terminator’ among our staff and clients.
 In his mid-seventies now, he has shown little sign of slowing up.

-David will soon retire and will only work ‘whenever he gets the itch’.
-He lives with his partner Annella and spends his time bouncing between Thornton, NZ and Melbourne.
+David still occasionally works, but only when he gets the itch.
+He lives with his partner Annella and spends his time bouncing between the Goulburn, the South Island New Zealand and Melbourne.